Brachyura: Description

-Brachyuran crabs often show marked sexual dimorphism.
-Males often have larger claws, a tendency that is particularly pronounced in the fiddler crabs of the genus Uca (Ocypodidae).
+Brachyuran crabs are often markedly sexually dimorphic.
+Males of many species have larger claws, a tendency that is particularly pronounced in the fiddler crabs of the genus Uca (Ocypodidae).
 In fiddler crabs, males have one greatly enlarged claw used for communication, particularly for attracting a mate.
 Another conspicuous difference is the form of the pleon (abdomen); in most male crabs, this is narrow and triangular in form, while females have a broader, rounded abdomen.
 This is because female crabs brood fertilised eggs on their pleopods.